-- Absence should be reported by 8.30am and followed by a parental note unless previously cleared with the Head of Year. - Requests for holidays during term time will not be authorised.
-Term time holidays will have an inevitable effect on progress at A Level and are discouraged. - Medical and dental appointments should be made outside of school hours.
+- Absence should be reported by 8.00am and followed by a parental note unless previously cleared with the RSL. - Requests for holidays during term time will not be authorised.
+Term time holidays will have an inevitable effect on progress at A Level/Level 3 and are discouraged.

-- Driving lessons should be made outside of school hours. - School starts for ALL Sixth Form students at 8:30am each day.
-Students are expected to be in school for the full school day. - For Year 12 students the period after AS exams marks the beginning of A Level courses.
+- Medical and dental appointments should be made outside of school hours.
+Where specialist appointments require more flexibility an appointment letter will be required. - Driving lessons should be made outside of school hours. - Part-time work should not be undertaken during school hours. - School starts for ALL Sixth Form students at 8:30am each day.
+Students are expected to arrive no later than 8.20 am and should be in school for the full school day. - For Year 12 students the period after AS exams marks the beginning of A Level courses.
 Full time attendance is required.